lopossumi/brkut/README.md

 About the project
 =================
 BRKUT is a simple pong-type game against a destructible brick wall.
 The bricks have different strengths (hit points).
 The ball launch angle varies as a function of the contact point on the paddle.
+The game proceeds to the next, more difficult level whenever all the bricks are destroyed.
+If the player misses the ball, one life is lost; when all lives are lost, the game is over.

 Due to time constraints and personal preference, the game will feature oldskool lo-fi aesthetics: a square ball, limited amount of colours, 8-bit sounds and three-letter initials on the high score table.